Clubfoot is a structural problem with the foot.

 Clubfoot can affect one or both feet.

-If your baby has clubfoot, his foot points downwards and inwards like a golf club.
+If your baby has clubfoot, their foot points downwards and inwards like a golf club.
 The middle section of your baby’s foot also twists inwards, which makes the foot look short and wide.

 There are usually deep creases on the inside of the foot and back of the heel.